gvwilson/thirdbit/src/fiction/santas/index.md

 Everyone was a little bit afraid of her, except for the unfortunate few who had felt the full force of her disapproving glare: they were a *lot* afraid.
-But if you had a problem—a *real* problem, not just a lost sock or a broken heart[^broken-heart]—you could always knock on her door.

-[^broken-heart]: Gran-Granna Tumbly did once make an exception for someone whose heart was broken because they had lost a very special sock and there was a very real chance of the world ending as a result, but that story is also best told some other time.
+But everyone also knew that she and her wife Shady Ann had fought long and hard to get santas the right to marry other santas and elves the right to marry other elves.
+There was a statue in the town square of Gran-Granna Tumbly and Shady Ann holding hands at their wedding, and Finner thought that if anyone would know what to do, she would.

-Finner waited until Tuesday afternoon before going to see her.
+He waited until Tuesday afternoon before going to see her.
-The postman delivered[^postal-delivery]
-her weekly order of chocolate on Tuesday just before lunch, and Finner hoped that would put her in a good mood.
+He knew the postman delivered her weekly order of chocolate on Tuesdays, and hoped that would put her in a good mood.
 "Or at least a less grumpy one," he thought as he trudged through the damp, clumpy snow that had fallen overnight.
 The last time he had seen her had been the family gathering at Long Night the year before.
-Finner's uncle had accidentally served Gran-Granna a cup of camomile tea, and had squirmed for an hour as she drank it one slow, withering sip at a time.
+Finner's uncle had accidentally served Gran-Granna camomile tea instead of double-dark coffee, and had squirmed for an hour as she drank it one slow, withering sip at a time.

-[^postal-delivery]: In the postal sense of the word.

 The Tumbly house looked exactly like those on either side of it: a front door with an evergreen wreath on it,